 What causes depression?

-The causes of depression in the general population are not fully understood, but it is thought that an imbalance in brain chemistry causes a drop off in mood.
-This may be triggered by stressful events in your life such as bereavement and there are also believed to be some genetic factors, so if close members of your family experience depression – it is more likely that you will too.
+The causes of depression in the general population are not fully understood, but it is thought that an imbalance in brain chemistry causes a drop in mood.
+Anyone can develop depression at any time in their life without any apparent cause or reason.
+It is not due to an inability to cope with life, or a weakness or failure of any sort.
+Depression can be triggered by stressful events in your life such as bereavement and it is also thought there may be some genetic factors, so if a close member of your family experiences depression it is more likely that you will too.
 If you have MS there are also additional factors.
-Below are some of the experiences that can cause depression, it is often more than one.
+Below are some of the experiences that can lead to depression.

 You might be more at risk of developing depression if: